 Yoga: a Meditation in Motion

-This week's focus in my classes was how to make our practice a Meditation in Motion.
+This week's focus was how to make our practice a Meditation in Motion.
 How by connecting breath & movement we can quiet the busy mind & become fully present in what we are experiencing in this moment.
 This article by Jill Satterfield says what I was trying to express, so I thought I'd share her words with you this week.

 Meditation in Motion: How to Stay Present in the Body By Jill Satterfield